-HONR 1000B Hon Sem: Discovery & Discipline (3 credits) This Honors Seminar provides an exploration of two critical themes that frame science, learning, and culture: discovery and discipline.
+HONR 1000B Honors Seminar: Discovery and Discipline (3 credits) This Honors Seminar provides an exploration of two critical themes that frame science, learning, and culture: discovery and discipline.
 What makes a fact a fact?
 Are there differences between invention and discovery?
 What level of proof, or agreement, is necessary for a discovery to be certified as real?
 Who makes these decisions?
 Is discovery the result of luck (being in the right place at the right time), creativity (imagination and curiosity), hard work (planning, preparation, and discipline), or a mix of all three?
-This course is open to students in the honors program.
+Prerequisite: Honors students only.